Wirecloud/agile-dashboards/setDifference-list-operator/README.md

 SetDifference List Operator operator
 ======================

-The SetDifference List Operator operator is a WireCloud operator that provides ...
+The Intersect List operator is a WireCloud operator that provides the ability to calculate the difference of two lists

+The input lists may have nested lists.

 Build
 -----